araobp/live/README.md

 ## Base Code

-The `live-audio-sveltekit5` directory contains a SvelteKit version of an application originally written in React.
+The `live-audio-sveltekit5` directory contains a SvelteKit version of [this app](https://aistudio.google.com/apps/bundled/live_audio?showPreview=true&showCode=true&showAssistant=false&_gl=1*1ugdznd*_ga*MjA1MDExODM5My4xNzU2MDE1MzMx*_ga_P1DBVKWT6V*czE3NTk5Mjc1MzYkbzIyJGcxJHQxNzU5OTI4MTEyJGo2MCRsMCRoMTY3NDY2MjA3..) originally written in React.
 The conversion was performed using the Gemini CLI, with subsequent modifications and comments added for clarity.
 This codebase serves as the starting point for exploring Gemini Live.

 ## Application